gtiosclub/FlappyBirdSwift-Tutorial/P10/part10.md

 }
 ```

 Go ahead and run your program.
 Your bird should be able to pass through the pipes and consequently update the score label.
+That's it you're done!
+Congratz!

 When you're done go to the [next step, part 11](../P11/part11.md)